Current Itinerary for

 Feb 18th (Thursday)

-It’s around a 4 hour drive to the National Park, so this should still leave time for a nice walk on Saturday with a full day on Sunday in case the weather is not ideal.
+It’s around a 4 hour drive to the National Park through patchworks of farming land.
+You will see sheep, cows and deer.
+This should still leave time for a nice walk on Saturday with a full day on Sunday in case the weather is not ideal.
+We’ll stop at Lake Tekapo to see the colour of a glacial lake.

-The two main walks are the Hooker Valley and the Tasman Valley.
+The two main walks are the Hooker Valley for views of Mount Cook, the highest peak in NZ (~3 hours), and the Tasman Valley for a view of the Tasman Glacier moraine (~1 hour) .
 Either can be done as free-walking or as organised tours.
 You will cross raging rivers on swing bridges, potentially see some avalanches in the distance and the terminal lake of a glacier.

 Feb 18th (Thursday)